-Treasure Data allows users to issues queries from API, JDBC/ODBC, the web console, via scheduled queries, or our hosted workflow execution framework.
+Treasure Data allows users to issues queries from API, JDBC/ODBC, the TD Console, via scheduled queries, or our hosted workflow execution framework.

-All of these issued queries are managed as separate jobs (see Job Management).
-For every query you issue, you can specify which data processing engine to use.
-Currently, we’re supporting two different data processing engines:
+All of these issued queries are managed as separate jobs.
+Treasure Data provides two major ways of processing data for data collected from both batch and streaming sources.
+For every query you issue, you can specify one of the following data processing engines:

 Treasure Data has a scheduler feature called Scheduled Jobs that supports periodic query execution.
-This allows you to launch hourly / daily / weekly / monthly jobs, WITHOUT having a cron daemon.
+This allows you to launch hourly, daily, weekly, or monthly jobs, without having to use a cron daemon.

-We take great care in distributing and operating our scheduler in order to achieve high availability.
+We carefully configure our scheduler to ensure high availability.
 You can use any of the engines listed in the preceding section for scheduled jobs.

 After establishing your data transfer, you can manage data input as a job.

-Result Output (or Output Results) is a feature to push Treasure Data’s query result into other systems, such as RDBMS (MySQL, PostgreSQL, RedShift), Google Spread Sheet, FTP, etc. By using this feature, you can integrate Treasure Data with your existing system instantly.
+Export Results is used to push Treasure Data’s query results into other systems.
+For example, other systems MySQL, PostgreSQL, RedShift, Google Spread Sheet, and FTP.
+By using this feature, you can integrate Treasure Data with your existing system instantly.

 Queries are used to select your data.
 Establish your query, make sure the Export Results checkbox is selected, save, and run your query.
 For ongoing management of the export results, use the jobs area of the TD Console.